-In the pressure cooker no matter what sauce you add with your meat really permeates inside and creates some amazing flavors as well as making it extremely tender and fall off the bone in this case.
+In the pressure cooker no matter what sauce you add with your meat really permeates inside and creates some amazing flavors.
+It also makes everything extremely tender and fall off the bone in this case.

-We generally don’t eat chicken skin but still like a bit of browning on the top so 3-4 minutes on the broiler setting of my oven makes them perfect, as you can see here.
+We generally don’t eat chicken skin but still like a bit of browning on the top.
+Just 3-4 minutes on the broiler setting of my oven makes them perfect, as you can see here.

 - Chicken legs – 8 medium sized drumsticks fit well in my 6 qt.
 IP

 - 28 oz. enchilada sauce – any brand and heat level

 - or alternatively you can use 1 bottle of bbq sauce + 3/4 c. water

 - 1 onion

 You could cut russets in half widthwise and place them on the very top if you wanted to.
 They take about the same amount of time so you’ll get a one pot meal.
 Both are going to use high pressure cooking temperature with short cooking times and a quick release for this one.

 - It only takes about 15 minutes to get the meat tender and pretty much fall off of the bone.